Snowplant

 The Carson Gap is the low gap (8800 ft) in the mountains ringing the Southernmost end of the Tahoe Basin.
 This gap is located at the low point along the Sierra Crestline between the West flank of Red Lake Peak and the ridgeline dropping off the Eastern side of the Little Round Top massif.

-On the South side of the Carson Gap the Eastern Sierra flank drains into the West Walker River and the Western Flank into the Silver Fork of the American River.
+On the South side of the Carson Gap the Eastern Sierra flank and its streams drain into the West Carson River while the Western Flank mountains channel their runoff into the Silver Fork of the American River.

-In any case, the Carson Gap marks the Southbound backpackers deparure from the Tahoe Basin and the uniquely beautiful variety of terrains that decorated our hike down the High Sierra mountains above the Western Shore of Lake Tahoe.
+In any case, the Carson Gap marks the Southbound backpackers departure from the Tahoe Basin and the uniquely beautiful variety of terrains that decorated our hike down the High Sierra mountains wrapping around the Western Shore of Lake Tahoe.

-We will realise just how unique the Tahoe Basin is after we hike through a few more National Forests and Wilderness backpacking South.
-Though each is unique and beautiful, the Tahoe Basin puts together such a variety of terrains physical and cultural terrains it stands out.
+We will realize just how unique the Tahoe Basin is after we hike through a few more National Forests and Wilderness backpacking South.
+Though each is unique and beautiful, the Tahoe Basin puts together such a variety of physical and cultural terrains it stands out.
+Well, each area stands out on its own individual expression of beauty.

 From the Carson Gap we exit the Tahoe Basin to continue our Southward trek along the Sierra Crest Line.
 The question is, South along which trail?
 The TYT or the PCT?